kanwren/nixfiles/README.md

 - [`pkgs/`](pkgs/): Custom-built derivations exported from flake.
 Usually seen imported as `custom.pkgs` when used in configs.
 - [`lib/`](lib/): Custom library functions used throughout the configs and exported from flake.
 Usually seen imported as `custom.lib` or `nlib`.
 - [`installer/`](installer/): Minimal installer configuration. `installer/configuration.nix` contains instructions for building installer ISOs/SD images using [nixos-generators](https://github.com/nix-community/nixos-generators)
+- `overlays/`: Nixpkgs overlays for overriding or adding packages
 - [`secrets/`](secrets/): Secrets are managed using [sops-nix](https://github.com/Mic92/sops-nix)
+- `templates/`: Nix flake templates, as used by `nix flake new`

 ### Hosts